-My family is big on breakfast.
-If it’s a weekend morning, you can bet we’ll be doing shakshuka; a frittata of sorts; or even a big Mediterranean brunch board with falafel and all sorts of other favorites.
-And I used to think, it’s hard to do eggs on busy weekday mornings…until I got into breakfast egg muffins!
+If it's a leisurely weekend morning, you can bet we'll be doing shakshuka (or green shakshuka); a fritatta with feta and spinach or smoked salmon and egg whites; or even a big Mediterranean brunch board with falafel and all sorts of other favorites.

 To make this egg muffin recipe, you will need a 12-cup muffin pan or 12 individual muffin pans, lightly oiled with olive oil.
 From there, only three main steps really: